egbdfX/FastImagingPipe/README.md

 **Step 4:**
 The code will output a FITS file named ```Output_Name.fits``` (as user defined), which is the output tLISI matrix.

+## Test
+If you want to test the code, please download the files from 'ExampleInput'.
+Run the code by ```./sharedlibrary_gpu Visreal.fits Visimag.fits Bin.fits Vin.fits 4096 130816 140000000 0.0000072722 3 32 locations.fits```.
+You should obtain a FITS file named locations.fits.

 ## Contact
 If you have any questions or need further assistance, please feel free to contact at [egbdfmusic1@gmail.com](mailto:egbdfmusic1@gmail.com).